OnkarRuikar/bt-macro-remote/README.md

 ## 4. Connect to PC

 Now power the ESP32 using the type-c power cable with button.
 You can power it directly using USB charger as well.
-If your PC has bluetooth on motherboard then enable it.
-Otherwise use a bluetooth dongle and enable it.
-Bring up the bluetooth manager and look for a device named "Macro Remote".
+If your PC has Bluetooth on motherboard then enable it.
+Otherwise use a Bluetooth dongle and enable it.
+Bring up the Bluetooth manager and look for a device named "Macro Remote".
 And connect to the device.

 Play any media on the PC and try the arrow buttons on the remote control.